 The introverted host of a late-night radio chat show becomes embroiled in his younger brother’s get-rich-quick schemes in Atlantic City in Jack Nicholson and director Bob Rafelson’s follow-up to Five Easy Pieces (1970).

-Nicholson is the intellectual and withdrawn radio presenter, with Bruce Dern as his brother, a brash aspiring property developer, married to Ellen Burstyn and living in a hopeless dream world.
+Nicholson is the intellectual and withdrawn radio presenter, David Staebler, with Bruce Dern as his brother, Jason, a brash aspiring property developer, married to Sally (Ellen Burstyn) and living in a hopeless dream world.

 Set in a windy, charmless Atlantic City, its original title was The Philosopher King, and the final title derives from the American version of Monopoly.

 Filmed in the once-popular Marlborough-Blenheim hotel.
 By 1972 the hotel had fallen on hard times like most of Atlantic City and, while the hotel continued operating until 1978, it was eventually bought by Park Place Entertainment and (despite protest) demolished in 1979 and replaced with Ballys Park Place Casino.

 Some rate Nicholson’s performance as a career-best and his wistful monologues at the radio microphone are indeed brilliant.
 Others may find the cold, cerebral atmosphere easy to resist.